 Please respond to any three of the five questions listed here.
 Each essay should contain no more than 500 words.
 Please submit these with your application.

-•2.
-What experience from your own life has influenced your philosophy and development of leadership?
+2. What experience from your own life has influenced your philosophy and development of leadership in public service?

-•5.
-What leader at the local, state or federal level has inspired you to public service?
+5. Please explain how a leader at the local, state or federal level has inspired you to public service.

 Please send the complete electronic application package to: